konflux-ci/image-controller/README.md

 ## AppStudio Component image repository

-There is a special use-case for image repository that stores user's `Component` built images.
+There is a special use case for image repository that stores user's `Component` built images.

 To request image repository provision for the `Component`'s builds, the following labels must be added on `ImageRepository` creation:
  - `appstudio.redhat.com/component` with the `Component` name as the value